ABlackPenny/CineflyProject/README.md

 <br/>&emsp; mask_rcnn_coco.h5 (pre-trained model used in Demo 4)<br/>&emsp; README.md<br/>

 Output example:
 <br/>&emsp; The Google key used by each demo was not included in the final delivery.
-You need to download the service key of Google Cloud, rename it to "GCKey.jason", and place it in the project directory.
+You need to download the service key of Google Cloud, rename it to "GCKey.json", and place it in the project directory.
 <br/></br>

 ## c.
 Functions and usage description